 It’s an exciting experience to find something that has rested at the bottom of a river for a long time, and if it’s made of ferrous material, a Neodymium magnet will find it.

-To get started, select a magnet designed specifically for magnet fishing, as well as a rope.
+To get started, select a magnet designed specifically for magnetic fishing, as well as a rope.
 The magnets are rated by pounds of lift or pulling force.
-The pull force is the highest possible holding power, and is the force required to pry a magnet away from a flat steel surface.
+The pull force is the highest possible holding power and is the force required to pry a magnet away from a flat steel surface.

 Most magnet fishing enthusiasts recommend a magnet with a pull weight of between 300-500 pounds for beginners.
-There are also models designed specifically for younger magnet fishers.
+There are also models designed specifically for younger and first time treasure hunters.

-A basic figure-eight follow through knot is the best knot to use as you loop your rope through the eyebolt that comes on magnets designed for magnet fishing.
-A palomar knot will work as well.
+A basic figure-eight follow-through knot is the best knot to use as you loop your rope through the eyebolt that comes on magnets designed for magnet fishers.
+A Palomar knot will work as well.

 Invest in a pair of gloves, since you’ll be tugging on a rope and may end up bringing up items that are rusty and possibly sharp.
-Other protective gear, like safety glasses, isn’t a bad idea either, since you never know what you’ll find.
+Other protective gear, like safety glasses, isn’t a bad idea either, since you never know what you’ll find while treasure hunting.
 Bring along a bucket for your finds and a trash bag for the junk.
+A great place to start is to purchase a magnet fishing kit or bundle that has all of your needs, like the Brute Magnetics Brute Box 1200.

 Fishing piers are great locations for magnet fishing, too.